-75% of my caloric intake looks vegan.
-It’s a whole-food plant-based foundation topped off with fats and animal protein for the other 25%.
-I do go easy on the fruit though.
-Fruit is energy dense.
+75% of my caloric intake looks raw vegan.
+It’s a whole-food plant-based foundation topped off with some cooked vegan meals.
+I do get plenty of fruit.
+Fruit is energy dense so I am careful about how I eat it.
 I also eat the whole fruit, as in ALL of it.
 Skin, seeds and all.

-Raw as much as possible and a limit of one or two pieces of fruit per day.
+Raw as much as possible.
 I always give preference to locally grown produce and seasonal eating.
 Eating seasonally is actually a way to avoid disease.
-Seems to be a built in safety mechanism that keeps you from having too much of a good thing resulting in bacterial overgrowth.
+Seems to be a built in safety mechanism that keeps you from having too much of a good thing.
 When possible, avoid produce grown in different hemispheres.

 And by all means, VARIETY!
 VARIETY!!
 VARIETY!!!

 This will force your gut to have a broad spectrum of good bacteria.
 The greater variety of intestinal flora the better everyone gets along, including us.

 - Try to limit my eating to a twelve hour window between 8 a.m. and 8 p.m.

 - -Why?
 It improves the gut transition time.

 - Be in bed, lights off by ten.
 Or nine to feel fine.
 Or eight to feel great.